2020PB/police-brutality/reports/Oregon.md

 ### Image shows effect of stinger grenade | July 25th

-An image shows the effects of a stinger grenade which allegedly exploded near the head of a protester.
+An image shows the effects of a stinger grenade which allegedly exploded near the head of a protester outside the courthouse.
 The uploader alleges that the victim, their daughter, is suffering major hearing loss in her ear.

 A stinger grenade is a type of stun grenade, or flashbang, which emits a bright light, a loud sound, and fires pellets during the explosion.